-When case circumstances change so that the AG becomes eligible for additional disregards or deductions, the Worker must make data system changes and determine if supplemental benefits are required.
-See Chapter 10.
+When the client becomes eligible for WV WORKS, SSI, or Categorical Eligibility, the Worker must make data system changes and determine if supplemental benefits are required.
+See Chapters 1 and 10.

-Change In AG
+4. Change In AG

 See item C,1,a above for changes in the AG which increase benefits.
 See item C,2 for changes in the AG which decrease benefits.